PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 - Head on to the Customization folder and build your own customized noteskin.
 - Keep opening the noteskin variant folders that you prefer until you eventually see the "enchantment-custom-3d" folder.
 - Copy the "enchantment-custom-3d" folder.
-- In the NotITG or Etteerna game folder, go to "NoteSkins"/"dance" folder (or in the Outfox game folder, go to "Appearance"/"NoteSkins"/"dance" folder), then paste the folder and replace files, then restart the game to apply the variant.
+- In the NotITG or Etterna game folder, go to "NoteSkins"/"dance" folder (or in the Outfox game folder, go to "Appearance"/"NoteSkins"/"dance" folder), then paste the folder and replace files, then restart the game to apply the variant.

 Example video applying the "Plain Bright Simple" arrow variant to "enchantment-custom-3d":